awegroup/Flightdata08102019/README.md

 The acquired data is provided in csv-format.
 In the content description we use the following abbreviations:
 - NED: North-East-Down earth-fixed reference frame
 - FRD: Forward-Right-Down body-fixed reference frame

+The initial part of the names of some listed variables indicates their origin or the sensor by which they are measured:
+- airspeed: flow measurement setup (overlaid white circle in photo above)
+- kite_0: Pixhawk unit 0 (overlaid red circle in photo above)
+- kite_1: Pixhawk unit 1 (overlaid green circle in photo above)

+The kite position data is expected to be derived from measurements taken by Pixhawk unit 0 and processed using the default Kalman filter implementation provided by Pixhawk.

 |     | Variable                    | Description                                                                                                                                                                                                                                                          | Unit             |
 |----:|:----------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-----------------|